Muhiminul-Hossain/Muhiminul-Hossain/README.md

 # Hey there! 👋

-I'm Mahdi, a student from Feni, Bangladesh who's diving deep into full-stack web development.
+I'm Mahdi, a student from Feni Computer Institute, Bangladesh who's diving deep into full-stack web development.

 I enjoy turning ideas into real things — if something crosses my mind, I'll probably try to build it.